juanchitololxd/AREP/L3/README.md

-# Laboratory 2
+# Laboratory 3

-Implementation about a facade server that consumes an API REST about movie's data, a client and a test that verifies the concurrency of server.
-With the particularity that the index.html and other files will be given by the server.
+Implementation about a clon of sparkjava with specific changes.

 ## Arquitecture